-205. Research
+205: Research

 Conducting research as a sole, principal, or co-investigator can be awarded CPEUs.
 An investigator is defined as one who participates substantially in the conception and design of the work and the analysis of data as well as in the writing of the report.
 Examples of such research include qualitative research studies and descriptive epidemiologic research, clinical trials, cohort or follow-up studies, casecontrol studies, or outcomes research.
-The research must have been conducted after the investigator has become an RDN or RD, or NDTR or DTR.
+The research must have been conducted after the investigator has become an RD, or DTR.
 Research completed to fulfill academic requirements would receive credit as 100: Academic Coursework, while reading reviews designed primarily to summarize the findings of others would receive credit under 200: Professional Reading.
 However, completing a meta-analysis that identifies new trends or ideas based on data from other studies would be awarded CPEUs in the Research category.
 Required documentation must be completed within the current recertification cycle to receive credit.

+Maximum CPEUs per 5 Years

+60 for RDs, 40 for DTRs

+Description for Activity Log

-Title of Study, Sponsoring/funding institution, Identification as principle or co-investigator, CPEUs,
+Title of Study, Sponsoring/funding

+institution, Identification as principle

+or co-investigator, CPEUs,

 Date research completed

-Sponsoring/funding institution info,

-Report to include an introduction, purpose

-of research, methodology, discussion of

-results, summary and references.
+Sponsoring/funding institution info, Report to include an introduction, purpose of research, methodology, discussion of results, summary and references.
 One or more of the following (must be

-completed within current cycle):

-- Final summary technical report to federal, state or other grant providing organization - Letter verifying acceptance for publication in a peer-reviewed journal or copy of published manuscript - Letter verifying acceptance for presentation or poster session at a peer-reviewed professional association conference
+- completed within current cycle): Final summary technical report to federal, state or other grant providing organization - Letter verifying acceptance for publication in a peer-reviewed journal or copy of published manuscript - Letter verifying acceptance for presentation or poster session at a peer-reviewed professional association conference